Who is a Flexible Pension Plan suitable for?

 - want tax relief on pension savings;

-- have several pension arrangements and investments with several different fund managers;
+- have several pension arrangements and investments with different providers;

 - are either employed or self-employed, and